ikrs/nodejsCourse/README.md

 in Documents create another folder mongo-data/nodeCourse folder.

-Go to mongodb/bin and run `./mongod --dbpath ~Documents/mongo-data/nodeCourse` This command will start database server and we need to define path to database file location.
+Go to mongodb/bin and run `./mongod --dbpath ~Documents/mongo-data/nodeCourse`, i used path `../../mongo-data/nodeCourse` because I could not set it any other way
+This command will start database server and we need to define path to database file location.